 The ancient Chinese greeting in martial arts gestures the sun in the shape of a fist with the right hand, and the moon, a crescent moon, in the shape of a palm with the left hand, meaning—”I shine to you.”
 In other words, the original purpose of martial arts was to stop fighting and to work towards peace and light.KATHY YANG

 Greetings!
 I would like to introduce myself to you by sharing a recent interview I did with Dragon Spécial TaiChi Mag in honor of International Women’s Day.
-This interview gives you my background in martial arts, my stories and my reflections, so that you may get to know me better.
+Translated from French, this interview gives you my background in martial arts, my stories and my reflections, so that you may get to know me better.
 I hope you enjoy!

 Name of the Father